Gross Domestic Product is a powerful indicator of the health of an economy. We can easily compare this indicator across other countries.

 Also, remember that stock valuations are very much based on analyst expectations.
 So if the economy is doing well, companies are also expected to make good money.

-There are also other indicators to keep an eye on and will be examined in future posts, but GDP is the most important one.
+There are other indicators to watch and will be examined in future posts, but the Gross Domestic Product is the most important.

 The economy, however, is going through cycles, the same for financial markets.